johnshaughnessy/osai-ubuntu/README.md

 The setup scripts assume you have a `control node` and a `target node`:

-- The `control node` is the computer that you are running ansible commands from.
+- The `control node` is the computer where you will issue `ansible` commands.
-- The `target node` is the (remote) computer that you are running the commands _on_.
+- The `target node` is the (remote) computer that you are trying to configure.

-Your goal is to configure the target node.

 ## Prerequisites